 - Rub the chopped garlic against the sides and bottom of the bowl and leave the pieces there until you’re ready to go.

-Chill those plates.
-Chill them in the refrigerator, or even better in the freezer.
+Chill salad plates in the refrigerator, or even better in the freezer.
 A salad on a chilled plate just tastes better.
 Try it!

-Secret #8 – Construction Time, How To Build A Salad
+Step 8: Construction Time, How To Build A Tossed Salad

 Don’t begin construction of the salad until a few minutes before serving.
 Of course, you can chop and slice any vegetables you’re adding in advance.